 - Food scale: I don't include imperial measurements in my recipes because they don't produce consistent results for baking.
 Using a digital food scale will help to ensure success the first time.

-How to make lemon meringue blondies
+How to make lemon meringue blondies step by step

 Step 1: Preheat your oven to 160℃ (or 140℃ if you're using a fan oven) and line an 8x8-inch tin with baking paper.

-Step 2: Melt 120g of butter and set aside to cool for a few minutes.
+Step 2: Melt 120g of butter and set it aside to cool for a few minutes.
 Then add it to a large bowl along with 130g of caster sugar and 130g of soft light brown sugar.
 Mix well.

 Step 4: Add all of the flour to the bowl and mix everything to create a smooth, thick blondie batter.
+Make sure there's no flour stuck at the bottom of the bowl.

 Step 6: Transfer the batter to the tin and spread it out evenly.

-Step 8: Once set, crush up a little more meringue and sprinkle it on top.
+Step 9: Once set, crush up a little more meringue and sprinkle it on top.
 Then just cut into squares and enjoy!

-Top tips
+Blondie tips

 These will last 4-5 days at room temperature and up to a week if you store them in the fridge.
 Make sure to keep them in an airtight container to preserve freshness.